ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/advanced/callbacks.md

 ﻿# Callbacks

 The Callback system is a way to register a scriptblock that will execute each time any [Component](../components/components.html) is tested or invoked.
-This allows integrating logic, for example to validate configuration, prompt for user choice or other integrated logic.
+This allows integrating logic, for example to validate configuration, prompt for user choice or ... really anything else you want to trigger off it.

 > Originally, this was built to ensure the GUI [Context](contexts-advanced.html) prompt executes, when targeting a new domain.